ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## Sequence of functionality/calls through _Chirp!_
 ![Sequence diagram of calls through the _Chirp!_ application.](images/SequenceCalls.png) The illustration above shows a sequence diagram of calls through the _Chirp!_ application.
-There are four lifelines; 'Web browser', 'Chirp.Web' and 'OAuth' in the diagram.
+There are four lifelines; 'Web browser', 'Chirp.Web', 'chirpdb' and 'OAuth' in the diagram.
 The web browser should be interpreted as the client, Chirp.Web as the web application of the program, chirpdb as the database and OAuth as the web protocal that handles the user authentication.
 The diagram illustrates some of the communication that goes through the lifelines when using the _Chirp!_ application.

 # Process